-Looking to take a deep breath and disconnect?
+Looking to take a deep breath and recharge?
 Stay at Evergreen Lodge, established in 1921 just a mile from the park's Hetch Hetchy Entrance.
-Or head to Rush Creek Lodge, its sister property, located less than a mile from the Big Oak Flat Entrance.
+Or head to Rush Creek Lodge, its beautiful sister property, located less than a mile from the Big Oak Flat Entrance.

 Unplug and Reconnect

 Swim or soak in the lodges’ salt-water pools and hot tubs.
-Then, enjoy incredible locally sourced food followed by s’mores around the campfire.
-“Our approach to food is a genuine love and passion for cooking what’s available and being creative,” says Teri Marshall, the lodge’s marketing director, noting the chefs accommodate vegetarian and gluten-free patrons.
-At Evergreen you’ll truly enjoy what’s absent: there are no TVs or Wi-Fi in the rooms.
-Instead, each room comes stocked with board games like Yahtzee.
+Then, enjoy incredible locally sourced food followed by free nightly s’mores around an outdoor fire pit.
+“Our approach to food is inspired by a genuine love for our surroundings and a desire to satisfy hearty appetites that are a natural part of a Yosemite adventure,” says Lee Zimmerman, one of the lodges’ co-owners, noting the chefs accommodate vegetarian and gluten-free patrons.
+At the lodges you’ll truly enjoy what’s absent: there are no TVs in the rooms.
+Instead, each room comes stocked with board games like Yahtzee and Alexa smart speakers.
+With Evergreen celebrating its 100th anniversary in 2021, you'll also find yourself transported back to the Roaring 20s with celebrations all year long.
+(With major sporting events alive and well on the tavern big screens.)

 Avoid Traffic When Visiting Yosemite

 Stay at either lodge to avoid the park’s epic traffic and lack of parking.
 At Evergreen, you’re close to Hetch Hetchy, the least visited park entrance.
 And at Rush Creek, you can leave your car behind to really experience the park.
 From mid-May through September, Rush Creek serves as a YARTS stop, the regional public bus system, with three trips to and from Yosemite Valley daily.
-It’s an amazing value – in 2017, it cost only $10 round trip for each adult, which included park admission.
-An accompanying child under 12 rides for free.
+And if you arrive too late in the day to explore the park?
+Stretch your legs on one of Rush Creek’s three brand-new hiking and biking trails to experience the beauty of the area from the lodge’s front door.

 For more information: